-s40 (1), (2) 5.3.63 Under the Immigration Act 2014, a bank or building society must not open a current account for a person who is in the UK but does not have leave to enter or remain in the UK.
+s40 (1), (2) 5.3.63

+Under the Immigration Act 2014, a bank or building society must not open a current account for a person who is in the UK but does not have leave to enter or remain in the UK.
+These immigration checks must also be carried out on existing personal current accounts on a quarterly basis and Home Office notified of a disqualified person's account or application for an account.

+s 40 (3) 5.3.64

-5.3.64 Confirmation that a person is not entitled to enter or remain in the UK can be obtained through carrying out a check with a specified anti-fraud organisation or a specified data matching authority.
-These immigration checks must also be carried out on a quarterly basis and Home Office notified of a disqualified person's account .
+Confirmation that a person is not entitled to enter or remain in the UK can be obtained through carrying out a check with a specified anti-fraud organisation or a specified data matching authority.